This statement was prior to March 29 2017 . we have left lake Lanier. Please visit our Castleberry Bridge Page,

 Since I started 8 years ago everyone who frequently visits my adopted places have joined in.
 Everyone chips in and now they really appreciate coming to area to swim, fish and walk, free of litter.

 Thanks for visiting!!
 Become part of our environmental community by picking up "one" piece of trash and telling "one" person about us.
 That's all it takes for "YOU" to make a difference!
-Wishing you, your family and friends a great 2016 summer!
+Wishing you, your family and friends a great year !
 George Ferris